 Sir Vince Cable in conversation with Annabelle Timsit

-As a follow up to Radix’s recent webinars on relations between China and the West, former Leader of the Liberal Democrats and Business Secretary, Sir Vince Cable, will be ‘in conversation’ with Annabelle Timsit, geopolitics reporter at Quartz magazine discussing his new book “The Chinese Conundrum”.
+As a follow up to Radix’s recent webinars on relations between China and the West, former Leader of the Liberal Democrats and Business Secretary, Sir Vince Cable, will be ‘in conversation’ with Annabelle Timsit, breaking news reporter for London at The Washington Post, discussing his new book “The Chinese Conundrum”.

-This unique book, about the relationship between China and the West in the light of the Covid pandemic and the recent election of Joe Biden as president of the United States, is formally published on 24 th September.
-Radix, however, is able to offer its supporters a sneak preview as Vince is quizzed by one of the leading journalists in
+This unique book, about the relationship between China and the West in the light of the Covid pandemic and the recent election of Joe Biden as president of the United States, is formally published on 24th September.
+Radix, however, is able to offer its supporters a sneak preview as Vince is quizzed by one of the leading journalists in the field, Annabelle having worked previously as geopolitics reporter for Quartz.

 Those that register in advance for the webinar will also be amongst the first to have the opportunity purchase Vince’s book.